peteroupc/peteroupc.github.io/colorgen.md

 <a id=Colors_as_Spectral_Functions></a>
 ## Colors as Spectral Functions

-Colors can also be represented as functions that describe the power or reflectance of a light or object at each wavelength of the visible spectrum, as this section describes further.
+Colors can also be represented as functions that describe a light source's power or an object's reflectance at each wavelength of the visible spectrum, as this section describes further.

 <a id=Spectral_Power_Distributions></a>